 E Komo Mai (Welcome!)

 ALOHA and welcome to Stephen Dantzig’s Hawaii School of Photography!
-We are Hawaii’s only full service photography school that is devoted to commercial photography.
+We are Hawaii’s only full service photography school that is open to the public and devoted to commercial photography.
 Hawaii School of Photography has a program/course for you whether you want to learn how to take better photographs with your point and shoot camera, further develop your understanding of more advanced camera mechanics, learn basic lighting techniques, or advance yourself as a professional photographer.
 We provide opportunities for you to learn photography in studio or on location here in Paradise as well as offer books/ebooks.
-Our blog will have free lessons from time to time.
+Our blog will have free lessons from time to time–see the link at the bottom of this page for our most recent blog posts or click the blog link above.
 Please see our IMAGES page for a slideshow portfolio of images created in our workshops!

-PLEASE visit our FREQUENTLY ASKED QUESTIONS page before calling our e-mailing!
+PLEASE visit our FREQUENTLY ASKED QUESTIONS page before calling or e-mailing!
 Most of your questions are answered there!

 We are back with a new online registration system!
 Register for your class here: http://hawaiischoolofphotography.com/registration/

 We are once again very honored to receive this prestigious award…for the fourth year in a row!
 Mahalo to the Honolulu Award Program for the recognition and especially to our over 600 alumni for making this possible.
 Mahalo Nui Loa!

 Thank you for conducting your “New DSLR” class.
 I learned a lot!
 As a retired teacher, principal and faculty member at the UH College of Education, I could see how you apply many of the best practices for effective teaching.
 Using analogies like windows, blinds, and doors in a room, having your classic Canon camera to demonstrate f stops, allowing us to practice what we just learned in the garden park, all helped to make it easier to understand iso, f stops, shutter speed and white balance.–Fran”